Nexmo/nexmo-developer/_documentation/conversation/code-snippets/user/create-user.md

 source: '_examples/conversation/user/create-user'
 application:
   use_existing: |
     You will need to use an existing Application in order to be able to create a User.
-See the Create Conversation Code Snippet for information on how to create an Application.
+See the Create Conversation code snippet for information on how to create an Application.
 ```

 ## Try it out